New Hampshire’s flag is the state seal, on a solid background of deep blue.

 In 1931 changes were made to “more precisely describe the State Seal,” including the one used on the flag, at the request and prompting of the New Hampshire Historical Society.

-Today, the seal symbols include the ship, “Raleigh,” sailing near a large gray granite rock, in front of a yellow sun rising over blue water.
-The “Raleigh” was a frigate built at Portsmouth in 1776, as one of the first 13 warships sponsored by the Continental Congress to fight the British during the Revolutionary War.
+Today, the seal symbols include the 32-gun frigate, “Raleigh,” sailing near a large gray granite rock, in front of a yellow sun rising over blue water.
+The “Raleigh” was a ship built at Portsmouth in 1776, as one of the first 13 warships sponsored by the Continental Congress to fight the British during the Revolutionary War.
 It was also the first to carry the American flag into sea battle.

 The scene is surrounded by the words, “SEAL OF THE STATE OF NEW HAMPSHIRE 1776,” and yellow laurel leaves are interpersed between nine yellow stars, to symbolize that New Hampshire is the ninth state to become part of the United States.